yahoohung/loopback-graphql-server/README.md

 Requests will be posted to `path` path.
 (Default: `/graphql`);

 Graphiql is available on `graphiqlPath` path.
 (Default: `/graphiql`);

-GraphQL subscription Server can be customised by passing `subscriptionServer` configuration.
-More information can be found at (https://github.com/apollographql/subscriptions-transport-ws#subscriptionserver) or (https://facebook.github.io/relay/docs/subscriptions.html)

 ## Starter
 (https://github.com/yahoohung/loopback-graphql-starter)